Homotopy theory for algebras over polynomial monads: Other definitions of graphs

-\begin{proof}It is obvious that geometric realisation produces a topological graph with boundary where the boundary points correspond to the free flags.
-To construct the inverse correspondence we do the following.
-Assume that each closed edge of $\Gamma$ is parametrized by a bijective continuous function from the interval $[0,1]$ so that it makes sense to consider $t$-points, $t\in[0,1]$, on the edges of $\Gamma$.
+\begin{proof}Geometric realisation produces a topological graph with boundary where the boundary points correspond to free flags.
+For the inverse correspondence we assume that each closed edge of $\Gamma$ is parametrised by a bijective continuous function from the interval $[0,1]$ so that it makes sense to consider $t$-points, $t\in[0,1]$, on the edges of $\Gamma$.

 For $(\Gamma,\partial \Gamma)$ we construct a categorical graph $G$ by taking as its vertices the set of vertices of $\Gamma$ minus the set $\partial \Gamma$ of boundary points.
 The set of edges of $G$ is the set of $1/2$-points on the edges of the topological graph $\Gamma.$ The set of adjacent flags is the set of $1/4$- and $3/4$-points on those edges of $\Gamma$ which connect two non-boundary points.
 For an edge which connects a boundary point to a non-boundary point we take the non-boundary point as a flag and the middle point of the interval between the non-boundary point and the $1/2$-point as its adjacent.
-If an edge connects two non-boundary points then we take those points as flags of $G.$
+If an edge connects two non-boundary points then we take those points as flags of $G.$ The morphisms in $G$ are obvious from the following example: